Q Who: Home media and cinematic release

 The first home media release of "Q Who" was on VHS cassette, appearing on October 12, 1994, in the United States and Canada.
 The episode has been included in three DVD box sets.
 The first was the Season Two set, released on May 7, 2002, and subsequently as part of the Star Trek: Fan Collective – Borg on March 7, 2006 and Star Trek: Fan Collective – Q on June 6, 2006.
 The most recent release was as part of the Season Two Blu-ray set on December 4, 2012.
 That release included an audio commentary for the episode featuring Rob Bowman, Dan Curry and Michael and Denise Okuda.
 "Q Who" received a cinematic release alongside an extended version of "The Measure of a Man" for one night on November 29, 2012, to promote the Blu-ray release.
 This was the second time that a pair of The Next Generation episodes received a cinematic release to promote the release of a Blu-ray season box set.

 This episode was released in the "Q Continuum" collection of LaserDisc.
 The collection was released on July 30, 1997 and was published by Paramount Home Video; it retailed for 100 USD.
 The set included the 2-part "Encounter at Farpoint", "Hide & Q", "Q Who?", and "Deja Q" on 12 inch optical discs in NTSC format with a total runtime of 230 minutes.
-The collection came in a Tri-Fold jacket that also included a letter from actor Jon De Lancie.
+The collection came in a Tri-Fold jacket that also included a letter from actor John De Lancie.